SIXTH ADVISORY GROUP

 Amb.
 Rosenthal was Guatemala's Permanent Representative to the United Nations from 1998 to 2014.

 He was a member of the Oversight Commission of the Guatemalan Peace Accords.
 From 1987 to 1997.

-(ECLAC), Amb.
-Rosenthal has served Chair of the Advisory Group of Experts on the Review of theUnited
+(ECLAC).
+Amb.
+Rosenthal has also served as Chair of the Advisory Group of Experts on the Review of theUnited

 Nations Peacebuilding Architecture from 2015 to 2016.
 He is currently a member of the UN secretary-